Caatinga: Economic exploitation

 The local population lives in extreme poverty, and many rely on extraction of natural resources for a livelihood.
 There are few drinkable water sources, and harvesting is difficult because of the irregular rainfall.

 Agriculture

 Native plants are used in local agriculture, much of it slash-and-burn.
 Pilocarpus jaborandi appears to exhibit medicinal properties.
 The fruits of umbú and mangabá are used as food directly, and other species are used for forage.
 Local palms produce commercial-grade lauric and oleic oils, which undergirds much of the economy of northeast Brazil.

 Meliponiculture is also a well-developed and traditional activity in the region.
 One of the most productive species, Melipona subnitida, known locally as jandaíra, produces up to 6 liters of honey a year, resulting in economic profit for the population.

-Irrigation along the São Francisco River promises to turn the region into a breadbasket.
-The soil is very fertile, and existing irrigation infrastructure already supports the export of grapes, papayas and melons.
-At the same time, irrigation threatens to salinize the soil.
+Irrigation along the São Francisco River enables larger-scale agriculture, with existing irrigation infrastructure supporting the cultivation and export of grapes, papayas and melons in the São Francisco Valley region.
+Although the soil is fertile, saline water and salt pans near the water table mean that salinization of soil due to irrigation is a significant ongoing concern.